Amanda D. Lotz

 Amanda D. Lotz (born 1974) is an American-Australian educator, television scholar, and media scholar based in Australia since 2019.

-She is known for her research in television studies, digital disruption, the economics of television and media companies, and also popularizing the terms network era, post-network era, and the multi-channel transition describing the television industry's transition to cable and to internet video distribution.
+She is known for her research in television studies, digital disruption, and the economics of television and media companies, and for popularizing the terms network era, post-network era, and multi-channel transition, the latter describing the television industry's transition to cable and to internet video distribution.

-Lotz is Professor at Queensland University of Technology and program leader of the Transforming Media Industries research program in QUT's Digital Media Research Centre.
-Prior to joining QUT, she was a Professor of Communication Studies at the University of Michigan, an assistant professor at Denison University and a Mellon Postdoctoral Fellow at Washington University in St. Louis.
+Lotz is professor at Queensland University of Technology and program leader of the Transforming Media Industries research program in QUT's Digital Media Research Centre.
+Prior to joining QUT, she was a professor of communication studies at the University of Michigan, an assistant professor at Denison University, and a Mellon Postdoctoral Fellow at Washington University in St. Louis.

-Her area of research focuses on the intersection of media business and media culture, which she has developed through detailed examination of and by developing (with Tim Havens) a framework for investigating media industries.
+Her area of research focuses on the intersection of media business and media culture, which she has developed through detailed examination and by developing (with Timothy Havens) a framework for investigating media industries.
 Her work also spans the economics of the television/cable industry, broadband distributed media, television studies, and gender and the media.
+She began an agenda of audience/user research in 2025.

 Career

-She holds a B.A. in communication from DePauw University, an M.A. in Telecommunication from Indiana University Bloomington, and a Ph.D. in Radio, Television and Film from University of Texas.
+She holds a B.A. in communication from DePauw University; an M.A. in telecommunication from Indiana University Bloomington; and a Ph.D. in radio, television and film from University of Texas.

-Lotz co-hosted the Media Business Matters Podcast, which focuses on recent stories in media and why they matter from 2016 to 2018.
-She was a Fellow at the Peabody Media Center and was named as a Fellow of the International Communication Association in 2020.
+Lotz co-hosted the Media Business Matters podcast, which focused on recent stories in media and why they matter, from 2016 to 2018.
+She was a fellow at the Peabody Media Center and was named as a fellow of the International Communication Association in 2020.